-The results of our analyses showed that the MLTC mandate was associated with a large increase in MLTC enrollment during 2012-2018, with its effect stabilizing after 19 months; there is no evidence of a decline in patient safety, quality of care, or consumer satisfaction, except for a decrease in satisfaction with care managers (Table S.1).
+The results of our analyses showed that the MLTC mandate was associated with a large increase in MLTC enrollment during 2012-2018, with its effect having stabilized by month 19, i.e., by the time the most recent demonstration period started (December 2016 to March 2021); there is no evidence of a decline in patient safety, quality of care, or consumer satisfaction, except for a decrease in satisfaction with care managers (Table S.1).
 Among those who transitioned from institutional settings to community settings, enrollment in MLTC increased during 2015-2018, but no statistically significant changes in patient safety and quality of care were observed except for an increase in receipt of dental exams.